Concrete Cow howto

 Traders

 To be honest, don't.
 You're unlikely to have enough people to make it really worth the trader's time, and I don't like wasting people's time.
-Even a bring-and-buy stall requires someone to man it all day.
+Even a bring-and-buy stall requires someone to staff it all day.

 On the day